 - The OECD estimates that average healthcare expenditure for a person with obesity can be 25% higher than for someone of normal weight.

 - According to the International Diabetes Federation, in the Europe region 66 million adults are estimated to have diabetes and this figure is predicted to rise to 81 million by 2045.
 For 2017, this equates to 1 in 11 adults with diabetes.
 There were estimated to be approximately 690,000 deaths due to diabetes in 2017.

 - 1 in 6 births is affected by hyperglycaemia in pregnancy.

 - Over one third of diabetes cases have not been diagnosed and are at a higher risk of developing harmful and costly complications.

-The Gluco-Psychosocial Axis (GPA) is a novel concept which incorporates the factors and pathways determining glucose metabolism and insulin sensitivity with the neuroendocrine response to psychosocial stress into a single health indicator.
+The project explored how glycaemic health and psychosocial factors interact and vary throughout the life-course.
+It tested the concept of a Gluco-Psychosocial Axis (GPA), incorporating the factors and pathways determining glucose metabolism and insulin sensitivity with the neuroendocrine response to psychosocial stress into a single health indicator.

 In order to establish a GPA measure, the project studied the cardiometabolic and ageing patterns related to social adversity, family demographics, gestational weight gain and obesity, and diseases such as gestational diabetes mellitus.
 The research enabled us to better understand and characterise the combined effects of glucose metabolism and psychosocial stress, which have a significant impact on individuals health and working ability as they age.

 As well as highlighting that health inequality is a major factor, the project contributed significantly to the growing body of evidence suggesting that early intervention is critical in reducing the risks of obesity and T2D.